scalalandio/chimney/docs/docs/troubleshooting.md

 !!! warning

-    The comparison was made against the version `0.7.0`.
+    The comparison was made against the version `{{ libraries.scala_automapper }}`.
     If it's out-of-date, please let us know, or even better, provide a PR with an update!

 [Scala Automapper](https://github.com/bfil/scala-automapper) was first released in September 2015.
 Its latest version, similarly to Chimney, is based on macros.
 It only supports Scala 2.13 and only on JVM.
 Previous release, `0.6.2`, was